-Peppery, crispy mustard greens, also known as leaf mustards, are indeed one of the most nutritious green leafy vegetables available around in the winter months.
-Its lovely top greens, indeed, possess more vitamin-A, K, carotenes, and flavonoid antioxidants than some of the typical fruits and vegetables.
+Peppery, crispy mustard greens, also known as leaf mustards, are indeed one of the most nutritious green leafy vegetables available in the winter months.
+Its lovely top greens, indeed, possess more vitamin A, K, carotenes, and flavonoid antioxidants than some of the typical fruits and vegetables.

 |Mustard greens.
 Note for the bright green broad leaves with serrated margins.
 (Photo: nataliemaynor)|

 The mustard plant is native to sub-Himalayan plains of the Indian sub-continent, commonly cultivated for its leaves and oil seeds since ancient times.
-Mustards are cool season winter crop.
-Their tender, crispy leaves are more flavorful which last from November until March.
+Mustards are cool-season winter crops.
+Their tender, crispy leaves are more flavorful and last from November until March.

 |Mustard plant in a farm field.
 Note for bright yellow flowers.
 (Photo: itchys|

 Several cultivars of leaf mustards exist.
-In general, its young tender green leaves, which used as green-leafy vegetables, are gathered when the plant reaches about 2 feet tall.
-If left alone, it continues to grow, reaches about 4-5 feet in height and bears golden yellow flowers which subsequently develop into mustard seed pods.
+Normally, its young tender greens that are meant to be used as green-leafy vegetables gathered when the plant reaches about 2 feet tall.
+If left alone, it continues to grow in height and bears golden-yellow flowers that subsequently develop into mustard seed pods.

-Mizuna or japanese mustard (Brassica rapa subsp. nipposinica) is a close cultivar type in Brassica rapa group of leafy greens.
+Mizuna or Japanese mustard (Brassica rapa subsp. nipposinica) is a close cultivar type in the Brassica rapa group of leafy greens.

-Mustard seeds used as condiment spice are being used extensively in cooking as well as in oil production in many parts of South-Asian regions.
+Mustard seeds are extensively used as a condiment spice in cooking, as well as in cooking oil production in many parts of South-Asian regions.

 Mustard greens, like spinach, are the storehouse of many phytonutrients that have health promotional and disease prevention properties.

 Leaf-mustard is very low in calories (27 calories per 100 g raw leaves) and fats.
-However, its dark-green leaves carry ample amounts of phytonutrients, vitamins, and minerals.
-Additionally, it contains a very good amount of dietary fiber that helps control cholesterol level by interfering with its absorption in the gut.
-Adequate fiber in the food aids in smooth bowel movements and thereby offers protection from hemorrhoids, constipation as well as colon cancer diseases.
+However, its dark green leaves carry ample amounts of phytonutrients, vitamins, and minerals.
+Additionally, it contains a very good amount of dietary fiber that helps control cholesterol levels by interfering with its absorption in the gut.
+Adequate fiber in the food aids in smooth bowel movements and thereby offers protection from hemorrhoids, constipation and colon cancer diseases.